 - Meanwhile, place the biscoff biscuits in a plastic bag and gently crush them using a rolling pin.
 They do not have to be fine crumbs.
 It’s okay to have some bigger bite-size pieces.

 - Using an electric mixer on medium speed, whip together the heavy cream, 2 tablespoons of orange liqueur, icing sugar and vanilla, just until stiff peaks form.
-(Careful not to over-whip the cream).
+(Careful not to over-whip the cream.)

-To assemble the parfaits:
+To Assemble the Parfaits

 - In 4 stemless wine glasses, layer 2 tablespoons of the crumbs, 2 tablespoons of the strawberries and some whipped cream, in that order.